architecture-first/boa-showcase/docs/programming/Concepts.md

 The exception is also naturally logged.
 As in a conversation, the attribute that binds the exception to the request is the request ID.
+The following two snippets are from BOA platform code.

 ```java
         Object proceed = null;